davidosterberg/Qt-UI-file-sorter/README.md

 When loading, editing and saving a Qt UI file with Qt Designer, Qt designer will not respect the order of xml items.
 Instead the order will change seemingly at random.

 This behavior is unfriendly to version control.

 Currently the tool supports:
 - Sort the children of QGridLayout by row-column order
+- Remove stdset="0" attributes
+- Remove native="true" attributes

 Problem is discussed further here: